 CURATED BY Kathrin Oberrauch, Marion Oberhofer and Yiannis Pappas

-The exhibition "Hans hat Glück" takes place at the castle Gandegg in South Tyrol (Italy) and shows a part of the private collection of Hans Oberrauch.
-The mediaval castle was mentioned for the first time in 1434, describing its light tower, while a drawing from the 15th century depicts its characteristic four round towers and its huge surrounding curtain wall.
-Over five generations it was belonging to the same noble family and it was known as a summer residence and a place for rendezvous and celebrations.
-Since a quarter of a century Castle Gandegg is the private residence of collector Hans Oberrauch and his family.
-For many years the castle wasn't accessible to the broader public, but now it returns to its traditional role and function, once again becoming a place to meet, to exchange thoughts and tell stories.
+The exhibition "Hans hat Glück" takes place at Gandegg Castle in South Tyrol (Italy), showing part of Hans Oberrauch's private collection.
+The mediaval castle was mentioned for the first time in 1434, describing its light-coloured tower, while a drawing from the 15th century depicts its characteristic four round towers and its huge surrounding curtain wall.
+It belonged to the same noble family for five generations and was known as a summer residence as well as a place for meetings and celebrations.
+For twenty-five years, Castle Gandegg has been the private residence of art collector Hans Oberrauch and his family.
+The castle wasn't accessible to the broader public for many years – now, it returns to its traditional role and function, once again becoming a place to meet, to exchange thoughts and tell stories.

 "Hans hat Glück" is both the title of the exhibition and a work by Hubert Kostner, which is shown in the first room on the ground floor of the exhibition.
-It refers loosely to the fairy tale "Hans im Glück" by the brothers Grimm, a story about a man who works hard for 7 years, and after being paid his wage, a huge gold nugget, he looses it on his journey back home due to barter trades.
-Nevertheless he remains happy about his light luggage and the enriching experiences he gained.
+It refers loosely to the fairy tale "Hans im Glück" by the brothers Grimm, a story about a man who works hard for seven years, and is paid his wage - a huge gold nugget, which he loses on his journey back home due to barter trades.
+Nevertheless, he remains happy as his luggage becomes lighter and lighter, while collecting numerous enriching experiences on the way.
 For Hans Oberrauch, collecting art is a way of opening himself to the world as well as addressing current affairs and cultural changes.
-The financial aspect is not the primary concern, rather it is the enrichment of experience and the sharing of people’s thoughts and ideas.
-For the first time in his career he's showing his private collection to the public.
-Approximately 100 artworks are uniquley selected, showing the diversity and versatility of contemporary South Tyrolean and international artists, and also representing the important role of collectors in the world of art.
-Their committed efforts, which often take place in the background, have contributed enormously to the development of a variety of modern and contemporary arts.
+His primary concern is not financial, but rather the broadening of experience and sharing people’s thoughts and ideas.
+For the first time in his career, he has decided to show his private collection to the public.
+Approximately 100 artworks are selected, demonstrating the diversity and versatility of contemporary South Tyrolean and international artists, and also representing the important role of collectors in the world of art.
+Their committed efforts, which often take place in the background, have contributed enormously to the development of a variety of modern and contemporary art works.